slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 ### On maturity

 <!--
+-- x\@litteralyme0] * Maturing is realizing the best work shift is 6AM to 2PM
+-- x\@signulll] * regret is time’s cruelest trick because it gives you wisdom you can’t use.

-- Normalize this by age 30: Talk slow.
++ Normalize this by age 30: Talk slow.
 Be clear.
 Never mumble.
 Don’t interrupt.
 -->

 > *"The foundation of maturity: just because it’s not your fault doesn’t mean it’s not your responsibility."